American Girl: Dolls and accessories

 A reboot of the Historical Characters line dubbed as BeForever was launched in August 2014, complete with redesigned outfits, a two-volume compilation of previously released books, and a "Journey Book" for each character, with players taking the role of a present-day girl who found her way to the past and met up with one of the Historical girls.
 The line also coincided with the relaunch of Samantha Parkington, whose collection was discontinued in 2008.
+The BeForever rebranding was removed in 2019, and the dolls were again referred to as "Historical Characters."

 In June 2016, American Girl unveiled Wellie Wishers, a separate doll line similar to Hopscotch Hill School aimed at younger children and with a focus on nature and the outdoors, positioning it between Bitty Baby and the BeForever/Girl of the Year/Truly Me dolls.
 As the name implies, dolls from the line wear Wellington (wellie) boots and have a body design distinct from the classic, Götz-derived American Girl dolls.
 The line was released on June 23, 2016.
 The names of the Wellie Wishers are: Willa, Camille, Kendall, Emerson, Ashlyn, and Bryant.

-In February 2017, American Girl released a new line of 18" dolls called contemporary characters.
+In February 2017, American Girl released a new line of 18-inch dolls called contemporary characters.
 The first doll in the line was Tenney Grant, a young aspiring country singer, and songwriter.
 Other dolls of the modern line include Logan, Tenney's bandmate and American Girl's first-ever boy doll, and Z Yang, who is interested in photography and making stop motion videos.

-In December 2019, there was a published report indicating declining sales for The American Girl Doll Brand.
-Following four years of declining sales at Mattel, American Girls sales rose 13% in the fourth quarter of 2020.
+In May 2021, American Girl rereleased the six original historical dolls for their 35th anniversary.
+The release included Felicity, Kirsten, Samantha, Addy, Josefina, and Molly.

-Following Mattel's commitment to diversity, growing calls from consumers to include more racial diversity in the brand, and the 2020 racial justice protests in the United States, American Girl released a brand new line of 18" dolls called World by Us.
+In September 2021, American Girl released a new line of 18-inch dolls called World by Us.
 The dolls and their books promote messages of various social justice issues that are age-appropriate for the line's target audience and cover relevant subjects such as racism, immigration, and climate change.
-The line debuted in September 2021 with three dolls: Makena Williams, Maritza Ochoa, and Evette Peeters.
+The line debuted with three dolls: Makena Williams, Maritza Ochoa, and Evette Peeters.
 The line also features doll outfits designed by Harlem's Fashion Row fashion designers.

 Characters

+Girl of the Year

+Girl of the Year is a line created by American Girl where it features one doll year round.
+The doll has its accessories and merchandise and her own story.
+The first Girl of the Year was in the year 2001, which was Lindsey Bergman and the current Girl of the Year, as of 2026, is Raquel Reyes.
+Listed below are the dolls who have been Girl of the Year from 2001 to 2026.